 - Create data disk(s).
-V201 supports single-disk installations, V201 Pro support single and two-disk installations.
+V201 supports single and two-disk installations.

-For two-disk installations, add one disk for the OS and a larger disk for the data.
-We recommend using at least 64GB of the fastest storage available for the OS disk to maximize database performance.
+Add one disk for the OS and a larger disk for the data.
+We recommend using at least 64GB of the fastest storage available (NVMe or SATA SSD) for the OS disk to maximize database performance.
 The data disk will be used for the cache and can use slower storage if desired.